pactflow/example-bi-directional-provider-dotnet/README.md

 To be able to run some of the commands locally, you will need to export the following environment variables into your shell:

-- `PACT_BROKER_TOKEN`: a valid [API token](https://docs.pactflow.io/docs/getting-started/#configuring-your-api-token) for Pactflow
+- `PACT_BROKER_TOKEN`: a valid [API token](https://docs.pactflow.io/docs/getting-started/#configuring-your-api-token) for PactFlow
 - `PACT_BROKER_BASE_URL`: a fully qualified domain name with protocol to your pact broker e.g. https://testdemo.pactflow.io

 ## Usage

 ### Steps

-  1. Make sure you have completed the pre-requisite steps of setting up your Pactflow account, and setting the environment variables `PACT_BROKER_TOKEN` and `PACT_BROKER_BASE_URL` with the token and URL from your Pactflow account.
-These environment variables are what is used in the Makefile simulated build pipeline process to determine which Pactflow instance to publish to.
+  1. Make sure you have completed the pre-requisite steps of setting up your PactFlow account, and setting the environment variables `PACT_BROKER_TOKEN` and `PACT_BROKER_BASE_URL` with the token and URL from your PactFlow account.
+These environment variables are what is used in the Makefile simulated build pipeline process to determine which PactFlow instance to publish to.

   2. Generate the dll for the project, this is the binary file that would be deployed to an environment.
-This step generates the Swagger doc for the project, which will be uploaded to Pactflow.
+This step generates the Swagger doc for the project, which will be uploaded to PactFlow.
 Run the following command in the terminal on the root of the project:

       `make publish_dll`